iamazhar/iamazhar/README.md

 ### Hi there 👋

+- 🔭 I’m currently leading iOS dev on [Eka Care](https://apps.apple.com/in/app/ekacare-ndhm-health-id-abha/id1561621558).
+- 🌱 I’m currently learning Micro app architecture.
+- 💬 Ask me about all things Swift, iOS, and philosophical things about software engineering.
+- 📫 How to reach me: azharcodes at gmail dot com
+- ⚡ Fun fact: I was a professional musician at one time and performed with Lucky Ali

 <!--
 **iamazhar/iamazhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.